IMMANUEL5015/natours/readme.md

 ## Tour Guide
 * Almost like a normal user, but can neither book a tour nor review a tour.
-* You cannot sign up as a tour guide.
+* You cannot sign up as a tour guide!

 ## Notice
 The app is actually quite more complex than is indicated in this documentation.